INVESTMENT: $50.00 Per Video

 Once you’ve chosen your title, copy the entire phrase and paste it into the first line of your video description.
 Try to write, approximately, a 400-word description of your video and provide as much information as possible.
 Think of your video as essentially a mini-blog post.

 Here’s a pro tip for writing a great video description.
 Just think – wouldn’t it be great if you could skip forward to the main point of that 60-minute presentation video?
 Actually, it’s possible.
-For example, your video is three minutes long, and you begin discussing video SEO Company in Houston TX, at the one-minute mark.
+For example, your video is three minutes long, and you begin discussing video SEO services at the one-minute mark.
 In your description you can type: “1:00: I discuss video SEO.”
 When you publish this video, YouTube will turn your timestamps into tappable and clickable links that will allow users to skip forward to a particular time in the video.
 You can help both Google and your viewers understand what your video is about by using these timestamps.

 6. Push notifications